Archive How Does School Negatively Affect Students’ Mental Health

 5. Anti-Bullying Programs: Create and implement anti-bullying guidelines to make schools a secure and welcoming place for all students.
 To quickly handle bullying and harassment situations, parents, teachers, and kids should be encouraged to communicate openly.
 This will prevent any negative effects on the mental health of students.

 6. Parent and Guardian Involvement: Encourage a solid working relationship between parents/guardians and the schools.
 Ensuring that kids receive the assistance they require at home and at school may be achieved via regular cooperation and communication between educators and families.
-One way to do so is to use a parental control app made specifically for schools such as Safes School.
-Using this app school officials can co-manage children’s digital well-being and mental health, along with parents.
+One way to do so is to use a parental control app such as Safes.
+Using this app parents can co-manage children’s digital well-being and mental health, along with school officials.
+Begin your free trial with Safes to access resources that promote student well-being.

 Conclusion